adrnc/course-chatbot/README.md

   Its content can be changed.
 The bot needs to be restarted in this case.
 - `prompt.txt`: This text file contains the prompt that is passed to the bot.
-  There is one placeholder in the prompt, namely `{context}`, which is replaced with its generated values.
+  There is one placeholder in the prompt, namely `{context}`, which is replaced with the queried context required to answer the question.
   Newlines and whitespace in the prompt is kept as is.
   The answer by the chatbot should follow directly after.

 ## Debugging